blbadger/blbadger.github.io/3-body-problem.md

 ### Poincare and sensitivity to initial conditions

 What happens when we shift the starting position of one of the bodies by a miniscule amount?
-Changing the z position of the third body from $12$ to $12.000001$ yeilds
+Changing the z position of the third body from $12$ to $12.000001$ yields

 ![3 body image]({{https://blbadger.github.io}}/3_body_problem/3_body_3_shifted_all.png)